MonsieurBlah/noIPasaran/README.md

 # noIPasaran

-noIPasaran will be a web service that give you the most probable IP for the website you want to visit.
+[noIPasaran][noipasaran] is a web service that give you the most probable IP for the website you want to visit.
 It will also check if your ISP is blocking the IP, based on a DNS server check.
-If so, it will gives you the opportunity to overpass this censorship.
 Some additional features will be added along the way.

 This is my final project in my bachelor degree.

-Since this project is due for June '13, it's still a work in progress.
+It's still a work in progress.

 ## What it does

-Not much for the moment.
-Be patient dear.
+It gets your IP address (but never saves it), try to get the country you live in and/or your ISP.
+Then, base on the URL you submited, compares the resolved IP address for that URL with the one of a selection of neutral DNS servers.

+It performs too a content comparaison of the resulted HTML page.

-### What it's made of
+## What it's made of

 + [node.js][node] - The great JS framework to build lightweight and scalable network application
 + [CoffeeScript][coffee] - It's just JavaScript.
 But better.